 Can I buy the rest of the property?

-You can increase your owned share of the property up to 100 per cent in a process called ‘staircasing’.
+You can increase your owned share of a property up to 100% in a process known as ‘staircasing.’

-This may become possible for you if your circumstances improve – e.g. you are earning more so can afford a bigger mortgage, or have saved or otherwise acquired a lump sum to enable you to buy more equity.
+This may be possible if your circumstances improve – for example, if you get a pay rise, or have saved or otherwise received a lump sum to enable you to buy more equity.

-You can usually do this at any time during your tenancy, up to a maximum of three times.
+You can usually do this at any time during your tenancy, but some housing associations may only allow you to do this a maximum of three times.

-For example, if you start by buying 25 per cent, you could staircase first to 50 per cent, then 75 per cent, and finally buy the whole property.
+If you start by buying a property with a 25% share, you could staircase to 50%, then 75%, and finally buy the whole property.

-Each time you staircase, your housing association will carry out a property valuation of your home – meaning you will be buying each share at the current market price (not the price at the time you bought your first share).
+Each time you staircase, your housing association will carry out a property valuation of your home, so you’ll buy each share at the current market price, not the price at the time you bought your first share.

 How does stamp duty work with shared ownership?

-Although most first-time buyers do not pay stamp duty, this exemption doesn’t always apply with shared ownership purchases.
+While most first-time buyers do not pay stamp duty, this exemption doesn’t always apply to shared ownership purchases.

-You have two options when it comes to paying stamp duty: pay it on the full value of the home up front, or just on the portion you are buying.
+You have two options when it comes to paying stamp duty: pay it on the full value of the home upfront, or on the portion you are buying.

-If you choose to pay it on just a portion, you won’t qualify for the exemption (and you’ll also have to pay it every time you buy a bigger share in the property).
+If you choose to pay it on just a portion, you won’t qualify for the exemption, and you’ll also have to pay it again if your share in the property exceeds 80%.

-If you opt to pay the full amount up front, you will qualify for the exemption – but this only covers properties up to £300,000 (or £500,000 in London).
+If you opt to pay the full amount upfront, you will qualify for the exemption, but this only covers properties up to £250,000.

-Talk to your mortgage broker about which option will be most cost-effective for you.
+You should talk to a mortgage broker about which option will be most cost-effective for you.

 How do I sell a shared ownership home?

-Selling a shared ownership home is essentially the same as selling a home in general.
+Selling a shared ownership home is essentially the same as selling a home.

 You will receive a share of the sale price in proportion to your owned share of the property.
-So if the home sells for £300,000 and you have a 25 per cent share, you will receive £75,000.
+So if the home sells for £300,000 and you have a 25% share, you will receive £75,000.

 Are there any downsides to shared ownership?

-As the name suggests, shared ownership doesn’t grant you all the benefits of complete ownership.
+As the name suggests, shared ownership doesn’t give you all the benefits of complete ownership.